pem884/passive-opensky-collection/README.md

 ### OpenSky Account

 You will need to obtain an OpenSky account for accessing their data to full capacity.
-Account rresgistration can be found here: [Register](https://opensky-network.org/index.php?option=com_users&view=registration).
+Account registration can be found here: [Register](https://opensky-network.org/index.php?option=com_users&view=registration).

 ### OpenSky API